 Your definition of an emergency might be a little different from a technician’s.
 For you, a broken air conditioner on a 90-degree day is a crisis.
 For a professional, a true emergency involves an immediate threat to your safety or property.
 This includes things like a suspected gas leak, sparking electrical components, or a complete heating failure during freezing temperatures, especially if there are infants or elderly family members at home.
 Less urgent issues, like reduced airflow or a system that’s running longer than usual, are definitely problems that need attention, but they typically don’t require an immediate, after-hours dispatch.
 The best way to prevent routine issues from escalating is through consistent upkeep with service maintenance programs.

-Debunking Dangerous DIY Repair Myths
+Dangerous DIY Myths That Could Cost You

 With countless video tutorials just a click away, it’s easy to think you can fix your HVAC system yourself.
 While changing your air filter is a great DIY task, most other repairs should be left to the pros.
 Your HVAC system is a complex machine with high-voltage electricity, chemical refrigerants, and combustible fuels.
 A simple mistake can lead to a voided warranty, a much more expensive repair, or even a fire or carbon monoxide leak.
 If you hear loud banging noises or smell something burning, don’t grab your toolbox.
 The safest thing to do is turn the system off at the thermostat and the breaker panel, then call for professional residential HVAC service.
 And if you ever smell gas, leave your home immediately and call 911 before you call anyone else.